Some of the Unsung Heroes of Radio

 Let's begin with the baby voices.
 Pretty 20-year-old Shirley Bell Cox was one of the first actresses to specialize in child voices on the air.
 A native of West Virginia, she had once worked at an orphanage where she listened carefully to the wailing waifs and then duplicated the sounds.
 She supplied the crying baby voice on the early series Raising Junior.

-Madeline Lee was born in Dallas, Texas, one October 28; the petite 5-foot-2 Lee began in radio playing a baby role.
+Madeline Lee was born in New York City one October 28; the petite 5-foot-2 Lee began in radio playing a baby role.
 She did voices for both girls and boys.
 During 1930-32 her versatile voice was heard in various roles on The Cuckoo Hour with Raymond Knight.
 On the Henry Morgan Show she was heard in roles such as Mrs. Beethoven and Gerdrood.
 On November 23, 1937, she began a role for which she is best remembered: the sultry sounding Miss Genevieve Blue, secretary to Amos 'n Andy.
 Later she was heard as baby Wendy on The Second Mrs. Burton.
 In real life she is married to comedian Jack Gilford.

 Madeleine Pierce was another radio crybaby who impersonated children of varying ages, such as the nine-month-old son of Front Page Farrell and the four-year-old granddaughter of Stella Dallas.